titel-media/hsnbis-test/README.md

 You don't have to:
 - bother with switching content under each panel.
 Just do the navigation;
 - use the markup / styles we provided.
-If you want to do it differently, go for it.
+If you want to do it differently, go for it;
+- use the libraries in package.json.
+If you prefer other tools, go for it.

 You have to:
 - animate the transition between panels (ideally on hover and click);